tdeekens/msc-thesis/interview-transcriptions/markdown/XFT-D-3.md

 # Black work?

 Like these things that should be done but are not planned so it's not reflect on the user stories.
 For example the hardware issue in the beginning.
 We are thinking that there maybe is something wrong with the code and then it takes some times and oh we find it is the hardware issues and we do this kind of unplanned work and we need to communicate with the hardware people.
 So you need to update something.
 This is kind of unplanned work.
 And if a super hot TR, super emergency come then we need to put our user stories here and start working on the TR.
 Yes, that also happened before but that's also not quite often.
 Lets say not every sprint but 30% of time.
+UPD: or maybe less.

 # Where do TRs come from or why do they occur?
 Are they caused by you - is it the team or other teams at times?

 Why TRs comes, that is complicated.
-For example the first week here there was some super hot TR from Canada then they told us that there are 500 radio base station they are recycling like they are restart and restart and restart.
+For example the first week I started working here there was some super hot TR from Canada then they told us that there are 500 radio base station they are recycling like they are restart and restart and restart.
 And then later we found out that they did something wrong with database and then we how do I say: it is not our responsibility and then we route to another team.
 At that time we came up some work around so that hot TR is not that hot cause we provide a work around but that problem is not fixed.
 But yes, that is not our team's responsibility but we're doing it anyways cause that problem is showing up.
 How should I say, we are here (layer) in our product and somewhere here have some problem but it shows up in ours...
 And sometimes it is other team's like on the last one or last three they developed something and maybe then there are some small issue to fix and we have to fix it.

 # Is it something you take into account during the spring planning, that something might come up?

 That is not predicable, right?
 Because we don't know whether there is a problem show up in customer but sometimes we could know that cause the APC mailbox some people would ask us in APC mailbox whether this is a problem or not and then we analysing that this is a problem please write a TR to us.
-But sometimes I think people quit TR because they don't know what is the problem so they write a TR on Skype or somewhere else and there is somewhere responsibly office and maybe that is our fault and then they put the responsibility in our - how should I say - group.
+But sometimes I think people write TR because they don't know what is the problem so they write a TR and there is somewhere responsibly office and maybe that is our fault and then they put the responsibility in our - how should I say - group.

 # Can you redelegate a TR if you see it is not your responsibility?
 Can you bubble it up again, give it to somebody else?